Delaunay/recipes/docs/mains/steak.rst

    For safe consummption, it is recommended to cook fresh beef up to 145 F / 62 C. which makes Medium Well done and up the safest to consume at home.

+* Fillet Steak: 3 minutes each side, 8 minutes in oven

 Sides
 ~~~~~